UJMetaCatalysis/Chemists-Arduino-Python/README.md

 This is a code block, generally it means you should type these commands into your command prompt/terminal
 ```

+## Running an example
+Once you have installed all the software, you should run an example.
+I would recommend "CommandAccelStepper", "CommandDigitalRead", or "CommandDigitalWrite".

+1. Open the Arduino IDE
+2. Go to **File->Examples** and scroll down using the arrow at the bottom of the drop-down menu.
+Select the desired example.
+3. Make sure the Arduino is connected to the PC's USB port.
+4. Go to **Tools->Port** and select the correct port.
+To find the port on Windows go to Device manager and look for Ports, the format is "COMX".
+On Mac or Linux, open a terminal window and enter the command `ls /dev/*usb*`.
+5. In the Arduino IDE, go to **Tools->Board** and make sure the board corresponds to the Arduino you are using.
+6. Verify, then upload the sketch using the buttons on the top of the window.
+7. Now navigate using the file explorer to the folder where you installed the commanduino library.
+Open the examples folder, then "Commanddevices".
+Find the example that corresponds to the one you are using.
+8. Edit the .json file in the example directory to use the correct port as found in step 4
+9. Open a terminal window, navigate to the folder you found in step 7 using cd, then run the example using the command `python examplename.py` where examplename is the name of the .py file you are running.

 ## Common issues
 ### Device "XXX" not found
 This can be caused by a few things: